sergiomele97/GPT-context/README.md

-# GPT-Context Installer

-This is a tool designed to optimize and standardize interaction with CHATGPT and other AIs.

-## Installation
+Installation Guide from Terminal

-1. **Double-click** on the executable called `GPT-context-installer.exe` located in the root directory.
+Follow these steps to install GPT-Context directly from the terminal:

+Open a terminal.

+Execute the following commands:

+bash
+Copy code
+# Download the installer
+curl -o GPT-context-installer.exe https://github.com/sergiomele97/GPT-context/releases/latest/download/GPT-context-installer.exe

+# Run the installer with Wine (Linux/macOS)
+wine GPT-context-installer.exe
+Note: The installer will ask for administrator rights.
+If you are on Windows, simply double-click the .exe file to run it.

-2. Once the installation is complete, **open your terminal** and type `context`.
+Once the installation is complete, open your terminal again and type the following command to verify that GPT-Context has been installed correctly: bash
+Copy code
+context

-3. If you receive a message explaining the available commands, the installation was successful!
+If you see a message with the available commands, the installation was successful!

----